-In addition, domain auction sites are a central location to sell a domain name that you no longer need.
-While these marketplaces are known as auctions, most sites offer multiple ways to buy and sell domain names, including the option to buy an address at a preset price.
+Most sites offer multiple ways to buy and sell domain names, including the option to buy an address at a preset price.

 Did this guide help you buy or sell a domain on an auction site?
 Let me know in the comments below!